-For the sake of our example, let’s assume that you have RM1,000 that you want to use to buy bitcoin.
+For the sake of our example, let’s assume that you have RM1,000 that you want to use to buy Bitcoin.

 Not all crypto exchanges are created equal, and not all crypto buyers and sellers have the same trading needs.
 The best exchange for one person might not necessarily be the right choice for someone else, so it’s essential that you do your own research.

-Check out our reviews on a range of leading cryptocurrency exchanges in Malaysia and around the world.
+Check out our reviews on a range of leading cryptocurrency exchanges in Australia and around the world.
 Compare the features, fees and pros and cons of each Bitcoin exchange and consider how they align with your trading requirements.

 Disclosure: At the time of writing the author holds ADA, ICX, IOTA and XLM.

 A complete review of the AscendEX exchange, covering trading and DeFi features, associated fees, regulation and security.
 Is AscendEX right for you?